Lazarus of Bethany: Bishop of Kition

-According to Eastern Orthodox Church tradition, sometime after the Resurrection of Christ, Lazarus was forced to flee Judea because of rumoured plots on his life and came to Cyprus.
+According to Eastern Orthodox Church tradition, sometime after the Resurrection of Christ, Lazarus was forced to flee Judea because of rumoured plots on his life (cf. for previous such plots) and came to Cyprus.
 There he was appointed by Barnabas and Paul the Apostle as the first bishop of Kition (present-day Larnaca).
 He lived there for thirty more years, and on his death was buried there for the second and last time.

 Further establishing the apostolic nature of Lazarus' appointment was the story that the bishop's omophorion was presented to Lazarus by the Virgin Mary, who had woven it herself.
 Such apostolic connections were central to the claims to autocephaly made by the bishops of Kition—subject to the patriarch of Jerusalem—during the period 325–431.
 The church of Kition was declared self-governing in 431 AD at the Third Ecumenical Council.

 According to tradition, Lazarus never smiled during the thirty years after his resurrection, worried by the sight of unredeemed souls he had seen during his four-day stay in Hell.
 The only exception happened when, seeing someone stealing a pot, he smilingly said: "the clay steals the clay."

 In 890, a tomb was found in Larnaca bearing the inscription "Lazarus the friend of Christ".
 Emperor Leo VI of Byzantium had Lazarus' remains transferred to Constantinople in 898.
 The transfer was apostrophized by Arethas, bishop of Caesarea, and is commemorated by the Eastern Orthodox Church each year on 17 October.

 In recompense to Larnaca, Emperor Leo had the Church of St. Lazarus, which still exists today, erected over Lazarus' tomb.
 The marble sarcophagus can be seen inside the church under the Holy of Holies.

 In the 16th century, a Russian monk from the Monastery of Pskov visited Lazarus's tomb in Larnaca and took with him a small piece of the relics.
 Perhaps that piece led to the erection of the St. Lazarus chapel at the Pskov Monastery (Spaso-Eleazar Monastery, Pskov), (Note: Спасо-Елеазаровский монастырь.
 Russian Wikipedia.) where it is kept today.

 In November 1972, human remains in a marble sarcophagus were discovered under the altar, during renovation works in the church of Church of St. Lazarus at Larnaca, and were identified as part of the saint's relics.
 (Note: In 1970 a fire that broke out in Church of St. Lazarus at Larnaca destroyed almost all of the internal furnishings of the church.
 Subsequent archaeological excavations and renovations led to the discovery of a portion of the saint's relics.)

 In June 2012 the Church of Cyprus gave a part of the holy relics of Saint Lazarus to a delegation of the Russian Orthodox Church, led by Patriarch Kirill of Moscow and All Russia, after a four-day visit to Cyprus.
 The relics were brought to Moscow and were given to Archbishop Arseniy of Istra, who took them to the Zachatievsky monastery (Conception Convent), where they were put up for veneration.